subsite/slender-site/readme.md

+# SlenderSite by SubSite

 ## About

-This is a simple Angular2 website framework for no-nonsense sites with nothing but content.
+SlenderSite is a simple Angular2 website system for no-nonsense sites with nothing but content.

 **Features**
 - Very short source code